nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 full list.

 Command: `find [INGREDIENT_NAMES]`
-* `INGREDIENT_NAMES`: the words to search for in the ingredient list
+* `INGREDIENT_NAMES`: the words to search for in the ingredient list.
-> Note: One or more ingredient names can be entered.
+One or more ingredient names can be entered.
 Separate them using *spaces*.
+> Note: these names are case-insensitive, so the query `carrot` will give results that may not be exact matches, such as `Carrot`.

 Examples: `find radish`, `find potato tomato`

-Outputs:
+Outputs (using list shown in [Section 2.7](#27-search-ingredients-by-expiry):
 ```
 find carrot
 ____________________________________________________
 I found these ingredients for "carrot":
-    2. Carrot | Total Amount: 200.000 kg
+	1. Carrot | Total Amount: 2.000 kg
-        2.1.
-Amount Left: 200.000 kg | Expiry Date: 01/03/2022
+		1.1.
+Amount Left: 2.000 kg | Expiry Date: 11/11/2021
 ____________________________________________________
 ```
 ```
-find potato tomato
+find plum pumpkin
 ____________________________________________________
-I found these ingredients for "potato":
+I found these ingredients for "plum":
-    1. Potato | Total Amount: 0.600 kg
+	2. Plum | Total Amount: 7.000 kg
+		2.1.
+Amount Left: 2.000 kg | Expiry Date: 06/11/2021
-        1.1.
-Amount Left: 0.600 kg | Expiry Date: 30/12/2021
+		2.2.
+Amount Left: 5.000 kg | Expiry Date: 12/11/2021
-I found these ingredients for "tomato":
+I found these ingredients for "pumpkin":
-    4. Tomato | Total Amount: 23.700 kg
+	3. Pumpkin | Total Amount: 7.000 kg
+		3.1.
+Amount Left: 6.000 kg | Expiry Date: 06/11/2021
-        4.1.
-Amount Left: 23.700 kg | Expiry Date: 21/11/2021
+		3.2.
+Amount Left: 1.000 kg | Expiry Date: 21/11/2021
 ____________________________________________________
 ```